-If you have the opportunity to enroll in an HSA-eligible health plan with an HSA, you may want to take a closer look.
+If you have the opportunity to choose an HSA-eligible health plan and HSA, you may want to take a closer look.
 This combination may offer some significant tax and savings advantages over traditional health care plan options-no matter if you're a low, medium, or high user of health care services.